unitycatalog/unitycatalog/docs/usage/volumes/managed-external-volumes.md

 ![Managed vs External volumes](../../assets/images/uc_managed_external_volumes_bg.png)

-## How to Create a Managed Volume

-<< code >>

-## Specifying the Managed Storage Location

-By default, managed volumes are stored in Unity Catalog's root directory.

-You can also specify locations for managed volumes at the catalog or schema level.
-You might want to do this for stronger isolation between schemas or catalogs, e.g. between "prod" and "dev".

-<< how / code >>

-Unity Catalog will search for a user-defined storage location in the following order:

-- at schema level
-- at catalog level
-- at metastore root directory, configured during setup

 ## How to Create an External Volume

 Use the `uc/bin volume create` command with a `storage_location` to create an external volume.